Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-In our experiments, we design the device such that two monolayer mirrors of MoSe2 are embedded inside layers of hBN encapsulation with a total hBN thickness of 240 nm (Fig.~\ref{sketch}b).
-The monolayers are positioned symmetrically at 60 nm from the top and bottom of the vdW heterostructure (a schematic of the device is shown in Fig.~\ref{sketch}b).
-The thickness of various layers is chosen based on a transfer matrix method (TMM) simulation.
+In our experiments, we design the device such that two monolayer mirrors of MoSe2 are embedded inside layers of hBN encapsulation with a total hBN thickness of 240 nm (Fig.~\ref{sketch}B).
+The monolayers are positioned symmetrically at 60 nm from the top and bottom of the vdW heterostructure and are individually contacted using the Si substrate as a back gate.
+This gives control over the exciton energies and decay rates (a schematic of the device is shown in Fig.~\ref{sketch}B. The thickness of various layers is chosen based on a transfer matrix method (TMM) simulation.
 Importantly, we note that the TMDs separation is slightly shorter than half the wavelength of the exciton resonance (in the hBN medium).
 At precisely the half-wavelength condition, the standing cavity mode becomes optically dark because of the vanishing electric field at the locations of the TMDs, and can only decay by non-radiative means.
-This would be analogous to a Fabry-Perot cavity with finite absorption loss and zero transmission mirrors (see Supplementary Materials for additional discussion).
-Meanwhile, the total thickness of the hBN obeys the requirement of having minimum reflectance from the SiO$_2$ substrate-hBN system at the exciton resonance, which facilitates the identification of the optical mode (see Supplementary Material for a complete discussion about the role of the hBN thickness).
+This would be analogous to a Fabry-Perot cavity with finite absorption loss and zero transmission mirrors (see Supplementary Text for additional discussion).
+Meanwhile, the total thickness of the hBN obeys the requirement of having minimum reflectance from the SiO$_2$ substrate-hBN system at the exciton resonance, which facilitates the identification of the optical mode (see Supplementary Text for a complete discussion about the role of the hBN thickness).